roddicki/phonegap-360video-player/README.md

 Adapted from https://github.com/borismus/webvr-boilerplate

-This project aims to give some simple HTML5 / javaScript style functionality to 360 video playback using three.js and web vr
+This project aims to give some simple HTML5 / JavaScript style functionality to 360 video playback using three.js and web vr

 ## Usage
 ### Set up